-Purchase of Developer Tract and Financing of Development.
+Purchase of Developer Tract, Diecieseis Tract and Financing of Development.
 The Developer discloses that (i) it purchased the Developer Tract on August 3, 2018 at a price of \$3,600,000, the consideration for which was a swap of property owned by the Developer, and (ii) Diecieseis purchased the Diecieseis Tract on August 3, 2018 for \$4,000,000 using cash.
 The Developer Tract is located in Phase #1 of the District and the Diecieseis Tract is located in Phase #2 of the District.
 The purchases of the Developer Tract and the Diecieseis Tract were made pursuant to two separate confidential purchase contracts (the "District Land Purchase Contracts").
-Simultaneous with execution and closing of the District Land Purchase the Diecieseis Tract within 24 months of August 3, 2018, and pursuant to the Phase 2 Contract, the Developer released \$400,000 of earnest money to Diecieseis on August 7, 2018.
+Simultaneous with execution and closing of the District Land Purchase Contracts, the Developer and Diecieseis entered into the Phase 2 Contract.
+The Phase 2 Contract requires the Developer to purchase the Diecieseis Tract within 24 months of August 3, 2018, and pursuant to the Phase 2 Contract the Developer released \$400,000 of earnest money to Diecieseis on August 7, 2018.
 The Developer has a company policy of not disclosing its real estate contracts to third parties, and as a result, neither the District Land Purchase Contracts nor the Phase 2 Contract were provided or reviewed in connection with the Bonds.
-The Developer has represented that a) the District Land Purchase Contracts terminated at closing, b) the Phase 2 Contract is in full force and effect and c) Developer is not aware of any matters that could adversely affect its ability to complete its Development in the District.
+The Developer has represented that a) the District Land

+Purchase Contracts terminated at closing, b) the Phase 2 Contract is in full force and effect and c) Developer is not aware of any matters that could adversely affect its ability to complete its Development in the District.
 Because neither the District Land Purchase Contracts nor the Phase 2 Contract was provided by Developer, no assurance can be given by the City, the Underwriter, or the Financial Advisor that the District Land Purchase Contracts and/or the Phase 2 Contract do not contain material terms which could adversely affect the ability of the Developer to complete its development in the District and no representations are made by the City, the Underwriter, or the Financial Advisor with respect to the terms of the District Land Purchase Contracts or the Phase 2 Contract.